-Alcohol tolerance refers to some people’s ability to consume larger amounts of alcohol than others before feeling its effects.
+Alcohol tolerance refers to the amount of alcohol someone can consume before feeling its effects.

 Tolerance can encourage greater alcohol consumption which contributes to alcohol dependence and can cause adverse health effects.

-When most people ingest alcohol, an enzyme called alcohol dehydrogenase helps metabolize the ethanol.
-The liver converts the ethanol to acetaldehyde, a substance that can cause cell damage.
+When most people ingest alcohol, an enzyme called alcohol dehydrogenase (LDH) helps metabolize the ethanol.
+The liver converts the ethanol into acetaldehyde, a substance that can cause cell damage.
 Another enzyme called aldehyde dehydrogenase 2 helps convert acetaldehyde to acetic acid, which is nontoxic.

 In people with alcohol intolerance, a genetic mutation makes ALDH2 less active or inactive.
 As a result, the body can’t convert acetaldehyde to acetic acid.
 Acetaldehyde starts to build up in your blood and tissues, causing symptoms.

 People of Asian and Native American descent are more likely to have this enzyme deficiency.